 Document Review

-Describe how the verification was performed as an audit where the project description, monitoring report and any supporting documents were reviewed, and compared with identified and stated requirements.
+Describe how the verification was performed as an audit where the project description, monitoring report and any supporting documents were reviewed, cross-checked and compared with identified and stated requirements.

 Include a full description of all documentary evidence used to assess the W+ indicator scores.